 Overview of the operational details

-Requests for Information by NZ Police will be passed to and managed by a designated team in NZ Police.
-They will decide whether the parts of the test in clause 4 required to be satisfied by NZ Police are met and whether the request should be sent to IR.
+Requests for Information by a Requesting Agency will be passed to and managed by a designated team in the Requesting Agency.
+They will decide whether the parts of the test in clause 4 required to be satisfied by the Requesting Agency are met and whether the request should be sent to IR.
 Requests for Information will be sent to a particular nominated team at IR.
-Certain staff members will ascertain whether IR holds the Information sought and decide whether that Information may be released to NZ Police, having applied the relevant parts of the test.
+Certain staff members will ascertain whether IR holds the Information sought and decide whether that Information may be released to the Requesting Agency, having applied the relevant parts of the test.

-In the case of proactive release of Information by IR to NZ Police, IR personnel will pass the Information to be considered for proactive release to the same nominated IR team so that a decision can be made as to whether the Information can be provided to NZ Police in accordance with the test.
+In the case of proactive release of Information by IR to a Requesting Agency, IR personnel will pass the Information to be considered for proactive release to the same nominated IR team so that a decision can be made as to whether the Information can be provided to the Requesting Agency in accordance with the test.

-Senior personnel within each agency will be responsible for the relevant decision-making by their agency.
+Senior personnel within each Party will be responsible for the relevant decision-making by that Party.
 From NZ Police this will be overseen by the Manager: Intelligence Operations (or their nominated Deputy), based in the National Intelligence Centre, or relevant successor personnel.
 From IR this will be overseen by the Manager: Investigations (or their nominated Deputy), or relevant successor personnel.
+From NZ Customs this will be overseen by the Manager: Intelligence (or their nominated Deputy).
+From SFO this will be overseen by the General Counsel.

-Subject to the commentary below, IR and NZ Police will use the SEEMail environment to share Information with one another.
-SEEMail is designed to facilitate the secure exchange of email and attachments between participating agencies in a manner that protects the information against disclosure to anyone outside of the SEEMail environment.
+Subject to the commentary below, the Parties will use a Secure Transmission Method to share Information with one another.

-Information shared by IR via SEEMail will be received by NZ Police in a designated secure email inbox.
-Once received, it (rather than the individuals to whom it relates) will be given a unique identifier (for the purposes of file management) and held by NZ Police in a secure registry on a secure floor.
-Specific security access is required to access that registry and floor.
+If Information is shared by IR via SEEMail, it will be received by a Requesting Agency in a designated secure email inbox.
+Once received, it (rather than the individuals to whom it relates) will be given a unique identifier (for the purposes of file management) and held by the Requesting Agency in a secure environment.

-IR may, in addition to using SEEMail, share Information with NZ Police by other means, for example, by permitting NZ Police to physically access IR premises to examine and copy and/or remove the Information, e.g., a hard drive, computer file, hard copy files etc.
+IR may also share Information with a Requesting Agency by permitting that Requesting Agency to physically access IR premises to examine and copy and/or remove the Information, e.g., a hard drive, computer file, hard copy files etc.

-Information will only be distributed within NZ Police to Appropriately Authorised Staff, for the purposes set out in this Agreement.
+Information will only be distributed within a Requesting Agency to Appropriately Authorised Staff, for the purposes set out in this Agreement.
 Information will be distributed with specific caveats and rules to ensure the Information remains protected.

 Safeguards to protect privacy and security